Skip to Main Content

 Where Lincoln's Cocktail Conversation Gets Serious

-Pioneer Woods Drive is not where most people expect to find a bar worth discussing.
-The address — a commercial strip on Lincoln's south side, a few minutes from the University of Nebraska's East Campus — reads more like an errand stop than a drinking destination.
+Kinja is a bar in Lincoln, Nebraska, with a 4.5 Google rating and about $25 per person.
+The address, a commercial strip on Lincoln's south side, a few minutes from the University of Nebraska's East Campus, reads more like an errand stop than a drinking destination.
 That gap between expectation and reality is, in many ways, the defining condition of serious cocktail culture in mid-sized American cities.
-The bars that matter most in these markets rarely occupy the obvious corners.
-They tend to cluster in second-tier locations, rely on word of mouth rather than foot traffic, and build audiences slowly.
-Kinja fits that pattern, and it is more interesting for it.
+Kinja fits that pattern.

 Lincoln's bar scene has been reorienting over the past several years.
 The Haymarket district still concentrates the bulk of the city's nightlife energy, but a smaller category of technically focused bars has been emerging in less central pockets, serving a clientele that is less interested in volume and more interested in what is actually in the glass.
 Kinja occupies that second category.
 Its south-side position functions as a soft filter: the people who make the drive tend to be the people worth serving.